Runixe786/GiveawayBot/README.md

 1. **Easy Registration**: The bot can manage and handle the registrations using a simple inline button.
 2. **Time Limit**: Each giveaway can have a custom time limit.
 3. **Redeem Feature**: Winners can redeem their prizes in their DM.
+4. **Redeem time limit**: Each giveaway can have custom time limit to redeem prizes through bot's DM (equivalent to auto-abort time).
 4. **Winner Selection**: The bot randomly selects winners from the participants.
 5. **Winner Announcements**: The bot sends a message to the group announcing the winners.
 6. **Logging**: The bot logs important events like the start of the timer and the sending of the winner list.